cloudfoundry/cf-acceptance-tests/README.md

 The full set of config parameters is explained below:

 * `api` (required): Cloud Controller API endpoint.
 * `admin_user` (required): Name of a user in your CF instance with admin credentials.
-This admin user must have the `doppler.firehose` scope if running the `logging` firehose tests.
+This admin user must have the `doppler.firehose` scope.
 * `admin_password` (required): Password of the admin user above.
 * `apps_domain` (required): A shared domain that tests can use to create subdomains that will route to applications also craeted in the tests.
 * `skip_ssl_validation`: Set to true if using an invalid (e.g. self-signed) cert for traffic routed to your CF instance; this is generally always true for BOSH-Lite deployments of CF.